 Within GB, a High Priority Significant Grid User is classified as:

-A Anchor Restoration Contractor or a Top Up Restoration Contractor;
+An Anchor Restoration Contractor or a Top Up Restoration Contractor;

 A Large Power Station connected directly to the National Electricity Transmission System;

-An Embedded Large Power Station
+An Embedded Large Power Station.

 For the purposes of this Appendix, the terms “Embedded” and “Large Power Station” have the same definition as that defined in the Grid Code.